 The day my midwife and I agreed to try getting the labor moving we sent our younger two girls to Grandma and Grandpa’s.
 My eldest and I cleaned the house, prepared everything for the birth, made a “groan cake”…and waited.
+[Tradition holds that the scent of a groaning cake being baked in the birth house helps to ease the mother’s pain.]
 Then we waited some more.
 Oh!
 Then we waited some more.
 By 3 p.m.
 I was starting to lose confidence that this was going to work.
 I called my midwife who recommended I take another dose of “cocktail” before giving up all hope.

 By 8:30 p.m., I was starting to feel some slight twinges in my belly, but wasn’t sure if maybe I just ate too much cake.
 I decided to go run myself a bath.
 My daughter came with me into the bathroom to keep me company and make sure nothing was happening.
 My partner took the dog for a walk.
 Within a short time I could feel the contractions were beginning to come on a bit stronger, and I decided to inform my midwife and doula that things were actually starting to happen.
 I told her that I could talk through the pain and they were only lasting a short while.

 Suddenly, the contractions were one on top of the other.
 My daughter called my partner and held up the phone so I could scream for him to, “Get home NOWWWWWWWWWWW!!”.
 He came home moments later and called the midwife, who was approximately 15 minutes away.